-TI PowerPAD 64-pin TQFP package
+TI 64-pin TQFP PowerPAD package

-The TFP410 is available in TI's thermally enhanced 64-pin TQFP PowerPAD package.
-The PowerPAD package is a 10mm × 10mm × 1,0 mm TQFP outline with 0,5 mm lead-pitch.
+The TFP510 is available in TI's thermally enhanced 64-pin TQFP PowerPAD package.
+The PowerPAD package is a 10-mm × 10-mm × 1,0-mm TQFP outline with 0,5-mm lead-pitch.
 The PowerPAD package has a specially designed die mount pad that offers improved thermal capability over typical TQFP packages of the same outline.
 The TI 64-pin TQFP PowerPAD package offers a backside solder plane that connects directly to the die mount pad for enhanced thermal conduction.
-For thermal considerations, soldering the backside of the TFP410 to the application board is not required since the device power dissipation is well within the package capability when not soldered.
+For thermal considerations, soldering the backside of the TFP510 to the application board is not required because the device power dissipation is well within the package capability when not soldered.

 Soldering the backside of the device to the PCB ground plane is recommended for electrical considerations.
-Because the die pad is electrically connected to the chip substrate and hence chip ground, connecting the back side of the PowerPAD package to a PCG ground plane provides a low-inductance, low-impedance connection to help improve EMI, ground bounce, and power supply noise performance.
+Because the die pad is electrically connected to the chip substrate and hence to chip ground, connecting the back side of the PowerPAD package to a PCG ground plane provides a low-inductance, low-impedance connection to help improve EMI, ground bounce, and power-supply noise performance.